Nadia Petrova: 2003–2004: First major semifinal, doubles prominence, and top 10 rankings

-Petrova reached her second WTA singles final at Gold Coast, losing once again to Sugiyama 6–1, 1–6, 4–6.
+Petrova reached her second singles final at Gold Coast, losing once again to Sugiyama 6–1, 1–6, 4–6.
 Although seeded 10th at the 2004 Australian Open, she was upset in the first round by Anikó Kapros, losing 3–6, 3–6.

-In March 2004, she entered the top 10 singles rankings after reaching the semifinals of the Tier-1 Miami Open, climbing to No. 9 in the world.
-She reached the semifinals at Amelia Island, beating second-seeded Serena Williams before losing to Lindsay Davenport.
+In March 2004, she entered the top 10 singles rankings, after reaching the semifinals of the Tier-1 Miami Open, climbing to No. 9 in the world.
+She reached the semifinals at Amelia Island, beating second-seeded Serena Williams, before losing to Lindsay Davenport.
 After this, her ranking elevated to a career high of No. 7.
 However, she failed to defend her semifinal points from the 2003 French Open, losing to Marlene Weingärtner in the third round, 3–6, 2–6.
 Petrova fared slightly better at Wimbledon, reaching the fourth round before losing to Capriati.

 At the US Open, she pulled off the biggest win of her career by defeating world No. 1 and defending champion, Justine Henin-Hardenne, 6–3, 6–2 in the fourth round.
 It was Petrova's first victory over a world No. 1.
 She lost in the quarterfinals to eventual champion Svetlana Kuznetsova, 6–7, 3–6.

 Petrova reached the semifinals of Linz, losing to Elena Bovina in three sets, before reaching the semifinals of Philadelphia, losing to Vera Zvonareva.
 She finished the year ranked world No. 12 in singles (with a 40–25 record) but qualified for the WTA Championships in doubles for the first time with Meghann Shaughnessy after a season that saw the pair win six doubles titles (including three at Tier I level).
 The pair defeated the second seeds Kuznetsova and Elena Likhovtseva in the semifinals, then beat Cara Black and Rennae Stubbs to win the title, the biggest of Petrova's career.
 As a result of her doubles success in 2004, she finished the year inside the top 10 for the first time at world No. 7.